Ferrari, Lamborghini, Pagani, De Tomaso, Bugatti are some of the most known Car Brands that made Modena famous all around the world.

 Maranello: the Ferrari headquarters

-We also recommend to all the fans to ask the many car rentals that are located around the museum which, with low fares, offer the possibility of driving a real Ferrari through the winding roads around Maranello, the same in which cars and prototypes are tested.
+We also recommend to all the fans to visit the many car rentals that are located around the museum which, with low fares, offer the possibility of driving a real Ferrari through the winding roads around Maranello, the same in which cars and prototypes are tested.

 The Panini Collection: the real history of Maserati

-Modena: UNESCO and gastronomy
+Modena: UNESCO and culinary tradition

 Accessible at a reduced price with the combined ticket of the Ferrari Museum in Maranello, the Enzo Ferrari Museum was inaugurated in March 2012 at the behest of the Enzo Ferrari Foundation.

-Pagani: an Argentinian wind blowing the Emilia-Romagna
+Pagani: an Argentinian wind blowing in Emilia-Romagna

-The Lamborghini Factory - where the bulls are bred
+The Lamborghini Factory

 Ferruccio Lamborghini Museum - The Family House

-Bugatti: The dream factory
+Bugatti: The Blue factory